-The District has two major ports, two international airports and one major rail system: Port of Miami, Port Everglades, Miami International Airport, Fort Lauderdale/Hollywood International Airport and the Florida East Coast/Amtrak rail system.
+The District has two major ports, two international airports and major rail systems: Port of Miami, Port Everglades, Miami International Airport, Fort Lauderdale/Hollywood International Airport and FEC, CSX and Amtrak rail systems.
 Over the last 20 years, the District has expanded and continues to expand its international trade.
 Such diversity has the potential to complicate HazMat incidents.
 U.S. DOT reports that it is virtually impossible to estimate the volume of hazardous materials coming in and out of the district.
 However, based upon their experience, they estimate a significant amount of interstate shipments (out of state or out of country) from ports (drayage shipments) is carrying hazardous materials.
 Port Everglades' drayage shipments are heavily concentrated in petrochemicals.
 While transportation of hazardous materials is regulated under a separate Act, the policies and procedures of this plan generally apply to any incident.